 Most people have, by now, heard about the dangers of mold growth in the home.
-Toxic mold makes the news quite often, and is a real, meaningful threat to health if left untreated.
+Toxic mold makes the news quite often and is a real, meaningful threat to health if left untreated.
 But where does this mold growth come from?
 Why do some homes get dangerous mold growth whereas others never have to deal with it?
 In almost all cases, it comes down to moisture.
 So, naturally, we must ask ourselves – where is all this moisture coming from that leads to mold growth?
+Probably from leaky appliances.

 Common Appliance and Fixture Sources of Moisture in a Home

 There are numerous appliances, fixtures, and systems in your home that produce or deal with moisture.
 Some are fairly obvious, such as those that deal with water as part of their operation.
 Others are far less obvious and hidden.
 Below, we’ve briefly described some of the most common culprits as sources of home moisture and water damage, and where, specifically, malfunctions and leaks in their systems can lead to moisture and water damage in your home.

 Washing machines have several pathways from which moisture can leak out.
 Water lines in, drain lines out, and the various seals where they meet the machine itself are often locations from which a leak can spring.
 The wash tub, pump, and other aspects of the machine itself also have seals, gaskets, and internal piping that can become compromised over time.

 Driers and Duct Work

 Driers are one of the home appliances people often overlook as a potential moisture culprit.
 The vents and ducts out of a drier to the outside of the home contain warm, moist air.
 If they develop leaks, it’s a perfect vector for moisture to get loose in your walls, ceilings, and inaccessible spaces in your home, leading to mold growth.